-We draw attention to Note 2 to the consolidated financial statements which indicates that the consolidated financial statements have been prepared in accordance with PFRS, as modified by the application of the financial reporting reliefs issued and approved by the SEC in response to the COVID-19 pandemic.
-The impact of the application of the financial reporting reliefs on the 2023 consolidated financial statements are discussed in detail in Note 3.
+We draw attention to Note 2 to the financial statements which indicates that the financial statements have been prepared in accordance with PFRSs, as modified by the application of the financial reporting reliefs issued and approved by the SEC in response to the COVID-19 pandemic.
+The impact of the application of the financial reporting reliefs on the 2021 financial statements are discussed in detail in Note 3.
 Our opinion is not modified in respect of this matter.